MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 >[!Important]
 >Do not reuse certificates for multiple customers.
 The Partner Key API will reject duplicate keys as a security risk.

 The public key is used to encrypt the **decryption keys** described in the following section.
-This ensures that Microsoft can safely store your decryption keys as only your application can decrypt the keys by using the private key that only you have access to.
+Microsoft can then safely store your decryption keys because only your application can decrypt the keys by using the private key that only you have access to.

 ## Encryption and compression